-Rural Housing 360 Homes are Modular Home Construction.
-These homes are stick built construction but built in a quality-controlled factory and out of the weather elements.
-Rural Housing 360 can control costs by keeping the process stream lined, but still offering the home buyer choices on sq.ft. sizes, floor plans, colors and other options and amenities.
+The Rural Housing 360 home product is modular house construction.
+The houses are stick built construction but built in a quality-controlled factory and out of the weather elements.
+Rural Housing 360 can control costs by keeping the process stream lined, but still offering the home buyer choices on the size of the house, floor plans, colors and other options and amenities.